Generic Name: Quinapril hydrochloride

 Dual blockade of the RAS with angiotensin receptor blockers, ACE inhibitors, or aliskiren is associated with increased risks of hypotension, hyperkalemia, and changes in renal function (including acute renal failure) compared to monotherapy.
+Most patients receiving the combination of two RAS inhibitors do not obtain any additional benefit compared to monotherapy.
+In general, avoid combined use of RAS inhibitors.
 Closely monitor blood pressure, renal function and electrolytes in patients on Quinapril hydrochloride and other agents that affect the RAS.

 Do not co-administer aliskiren with Quinapril hydrochloride in patients with diabetes.
-Avoid use of aliskiren with Quinapril hydrochloride in patients with renal impairment (GFR <60 mL/min).
+Avoid concomitant use of aliskiren with Quinapril hydrochloride in patients with renal impairment (GFR < 60 mL/min/1.73 m2).

 Carcinogenesis, Mutagenesis, Impairment of Fertility